- Sara K Arnold

 Mallorcan Threads

-by Sophie Gonzalez Monseu
+by Sophie Gonzalez Alegre M.

 Video and Photos by Immo Klink

-In 2018, Belgian anthropologist David Berliner, through his book Perdre sa Culture, invited us to reflect on the stigma of the "uniformisation of cultures" under the weight of globalisation.
-He proposed looking beyond the alleged loss of cultures to understand each cultural transformation through a local, situated lens, driven at least partly by the internal will of local populations.
 This reflection does not erase the damage of neo-colonisation, globalisation, and capitalism but urges us to analyse each situation in its specificity.
 It calls on us to consider each indigenous group in its complexity and individuality—not as passive victims but as empowered actors navigating between injustices suffered and affirmations of resistance.

 When questioning the impact of mass tourism on communities such as those on the island of Mallorca, it is essential to remember that local populations are neither helpless nor devoid of resources in addressing the environmental, housing, or cultural challenges they face.
 Local culture, far from being lost, evolves and transforms.